awhlam/ExploringGunDeaths/README.md

 # Exploring Gun Deaths
-Jupyter Notebook in Python for exploring data set of gun deaths in the U.S. as part of Dataquest's [guided project](https://www.dataquest.io/course/python-programming-intermediate).
+Jupyter Notebook in Python for exploring data set of gun deaths in the U.S. as part of [Dataquest's Python Programming guided project](https://www.dataquest.io/course/python-programming-intermediate).

 ## Release History